 Phantom Serenity is the latest one-off commission to come from the Bespoke team at Rolls-Royce Motor Cars.
 One-off commissions and Bespoke Collections helped Bespoke sales to grow globally by 31% in 2014, with 85% of all Rolls-Royce motor cars sold around the world commissioned with some level of Bespoke content.

 This approach has distinguished Rolls-Royce Motor Cars for over a century, with today’s methods echoing the age of the coachbuilder when customers purchased their chassis and engine before sending it away to be bodied to their exacting specifications.
-From the finest detailing to the boldest statement, customers work in close collaboration with the team to realise their desires.
-Inspiration can come from anywhere; whether it is a request to perfectly match the exterior finish to a favourite garment or a more elaborate creation that seeks to tell a story, no idea is left unexplored.
+From the finest details to the boldest statement, customers work in close collaboration with the team to realize their desires.
+Inspiration can come from anywhere; whether it is a request to perfectly match the exterior finish to a favorite garment or a more elaborate creation that seeks to tell a story, no idea is left unexplored.

-With an unparalleled scope for personalisation, Bespoke is very much the jewel in the crown of Rolls-Royce Motor Cars’ unique brand promise.
+With an unparalleled scope for personalization, Bespoke is very much the jewel in the crown of Rolls-Royce Motor Cars’ unique brand promise.
 Indeed, Bespoke is Rolls-Royce.